madacol/blog/install youtube-dl in android.md

 ## Youtube-dl + sharing

-Afeter sharing URL to termux this will automatically download the video.
+After sharing URL to termux this will automatically download the video.
 But if you always want just audio, replace `youtube-dl $url` with `youtube-dl -x $url`

 ```bash
     # Ask for storage permission